BEST CHEST EXERCISES WITH DUMBBELLS

 While that is absolutely true, at some point you’ll have to get sore, because you’re going to dry up with how much weight you can continue to load to the bar.

 Metabolic training alone – which we’ll talk about next – is ultimately going to become limited in its ability to overload your muscles because of the lighter weights that you use to perform those exercises.

-In order to keep the gains coming, eventually you’re going to need to explore an eccentrically overloaded exercise option.
+In order to build a bigger chest, eventually you’re going to need to explore an eccentrically overloaded exercise option.